maticicero/decoreq/README.md

         # Retrieve the response JSON body
         response = decoreq.response.body

-        # Extract the authentication token out of the response
+        # Extract the failure reason from the response
         reason = response['reason']

         # Raise an exception